-In the picture we are still six members (from left to right) Vincent van Wenum, Ellen Radstake, Guido Naezer, Yvon Sinke, Inge Butterman and Robert Jan Lamers.
+In the picture we are still with six members (from right to left) Vincent van Wenum, Ellen Radstake, Guido Naezer, Yvon Sinke, Inge Butterman and Robert Jan Lamers.

-In addition to the board, we also enjoy the support of partners, and other volunteers, so we are able to put down!
-Serious and enthusiastic organization
+In addition to the board members, we also enjoy the support of partners and enthusiastic volunteers, which enables us to be a serious and enthusiastic organization to put down!

 Our current board

-Vincent van Wenum, president of Salek and idealistic 'idealist' on a small scale.
+Vincent van Wenum, president of Salek and idealistic 'gooder' on a small scale.

-I would like in this way contribute to an equal distribution of wealth in our world.
-Everyone knows that there is no good balance, but how do you create more balance and how to prevent further imbalance.
-I would rather see a structural approach in development aid.
-Where you have a transparent organization that ensures that the majority also gets where it is needed.
+I would like to contribute in this way to an equal distribution of wealth in our world.
+Everyone knows there is no good balance but how do you create more balance and how do you prevent further imbalance.
+I would rather see a structural approach in development aid offered.
+Where you have a transparent organization that ensures that the most part, also ends up where it is needed.

-This is also the philosophy of the foundation and its members Salek is why I am glad that I can contribute to this group of 'do-gooders'!
-Contribution
+This is also the philosophy of the Salek foundation and its members so I'm glad I can contribute to this group of 'do-gooders'!

-My name is Ellen Radstake and I'm already about 5 years secretary and treasurer of the Foundation Salek.
-Actually, I'm Handyman and jump in if needed.
+My name is Ellen Radstake and I'm already five years old secretary and treasurer of Stichting Salek.
+Actually I Handyman and jump in when needed.

-I think it is important that children around the world have the same opportunities to work on their future and especially to have what their future will look like.
-Choice And that means there must be quality education, but that education is practical.
-Children need it later can do anything in the labor market, their family, or within their society.
+I think it's important that children all over the world the same opportunity to work on their future, and especially a choice to have what their future will look like.
+And that means quality education there must be, but also that education is practical.
+Children need it later to something on the labor market, within their families or within their society.

-Salek Foundation is committed to these goals, in close cooperation with the local population.
-They know exactly what they need.
-And we also agree how the features independently in position to love.
-Development only makes sense if they continue to own it, without stay of foreign aid.
-Dependent
+Salek Foundation pursues these goals in close cooperation with the locals.
+They know very well what they need.
+And we also make appointments independently how they will maintain the facilities.
+Development assistance is only useful if they can have them further without remaining dependent on foreign aid.

 I'm Robert Jan Lamers, 40 years (2012), residing in Doetinchem.
-I am responsible for the local contacts in the projects and care for automation within the organization such as web sites.
+I am responsible for the local contacts in the projects and responsible for automation within the organization such as the websites.

-During my work in Africa, I was lit by the problems there.
-The demand for education soon became clear, because of the lack of transparency of many other major charities, plus the fact that a lot of money in the projects gets but the organizations themselves, why I'm along with four others in 2006 Foundation Salek began to set, so we can offer ourselves. site help
+During my work in Africa, I was ignited by the problems there.
+The demand for education soon became evident and the lack of transparency of many other large charities, plus the fact that money does not end up in the projects, but the organizations themselves, I am therefore, together with four others in 2006 foundation Salek began to put on, so that we ourselves can offer on-site assistance.

-In this way I hope to contribute to a more equitable distribution of opportunities in this world.
-Bit for
+In this way I hope to contribute a bit to a fairer distribution of opportunities in this world.

 Education is the future!

-Did you know that a NIPO survey shows that 53% of employers believe that charities spend money on the wrong things?
-Fortunately, we now have Salek, a highly transparent foundation where every dollar is where it belongs.
-We will personally guide!
+Did you know that a NIPO survey shows that 53% of donors believe that charities spend money on the wrong things?
+Fortunately we have now Salek, a very transparent foundation which every euro is where it belongs.
+We are going to accompany it personal!

 We are convinced that the only real solution to poverty, hunger and health of African countries is education.

-Building the (re) good schools, providing teaching materials and good control at the level we offer the children an opportunity to progress to higher education and good employment opportunities, which will affect.
-Throughout the environment positively in turn
+By (re) build good schools, providing teaching materials and good control at the level we offer the children an opportunity to progress to higher education and good employment prospects, which in turn will positively affect the entire environment.

-The reason for our projects is the distressing situation in the poor rural villages, despite the wealth of the country to follow, because of mismanagement and corruption by the rich strata of the population.
-Proper education
+The reason for our projects is the distressing situation in the poor rural villages that despite the wealth of the country may not follow a proper education because of mismanagement and corruption by the rich strata of the population.

-Only teaching children will be able to stop this injustice.
+Just teaching children will be able to put an end to this injustice.

-We raise money by participating in activities such as Christmas markets, Queen shearer party and other markets.
-Establish and In addition, we go to schools to also organize pick up money.
-Activities besides education and cooperation Not in the last place we raise funds and often seek sponsorship from companies and organizations.
+We bring money in through the setting up and participating in activities such as Christmas markets, Queen shearer party and other markets.
+In addition, we go to schools in addition to information and cooperation also organize activities to raise money.
+Not in the last place we raise funds and often seek sponsorship from companies and organizations.

-Because we have helped set up in Nigeria, a partner organization and because we ourselves are regularly present, we keep strict monitoring of projects and associated finances that every euro spent on the project and Salek foundation therefore belongs to the most efficient organizations in the Netherlands.
+Because we help a partner organization set up in Nigeria and because we ourselves are regularly present, we closely monitor the projects and the relevant finances that each euro of the project is spent and foundation Salek, hence, in the most efficient organizations in the Netherlands is.

-We also have as a foundation to pay an inheritance or large donations given instance, no tax, so we are not liable to VAT.
+We also do not pay taxes as Foundation donated a large inheritance or donations for example, we are not subject to VAT.

-If you would like to obtain more information like company please contact the tax office, or contact us via our contact page.
+If your company about to receive further information, please contact the tax authorities, or with us via our contact page.

 6 years I have been a board member at Salek.

-I got to know Robert Jan and was eager to do something for Africa.
+I met Robert Jan and was eager to do something for Africa.
 We know Africa well, as my husband comes from.
-The concept of Salek talked to me a lot, because we can make by ensuring that the money really well spent difference.
+The concept of Salek appealed to me tremendously, because we can make a difference by ensuring that the money is really well spent.

-At the moment I joined Salek I worked in the commercial fundraising, I noticed that there are many possibilities, but there are also lingers.
-Enormous amount to the bow
+At the time I started at Salek I worked in commercial fundraising, I noticed that there are many opportunities but there are also a lot to the rake.

-After a visit to Guinea in 2006 was me again as additional well understood that.
+After a visit to Guinea in 2006, it was me that again as additional well clear.

-There ride there some beautiful cars around UNICEF and UNHCR, but there is a lot of poverty.
-The richer get rich and the poor are getting poorer ....
+There driving there or beautiful cars around UNICEF and UNHCR, but there is a lot of poverty.
+The enrich themselves richer and the poor get poorer ....

-Well not anything about myself; I work with mentally handicapped children and am 27 years old.
+Well still anything about myself; I work with mentally disabled children and am 27 years old.
 (2009)

 We have a foster daughter of 11 at home and then so just a baby.
-I am also active in the SP, have a small business; www.kist2play.nl and some hobbies!
+I am also active within the SP, have a small business; www.kist2play.nl and some hobbies!

-Since October 2008, I became a member of the Foundation Salek.
-I like to also signify something socially and having to use me.
-It would be fun to give.
-Further shape the foundation and the projects I also find it interesting to see how we can provide and what the best way.
-Actually support to Africa as the foundation for discussion
+Since October 2008, I joined Foundation Salek.
+I like to do something socially and to commit myself for that.
+I would love to give the foundation and the projects further shape.
+I also find it interesting to go into the discussion of how we as a foundation actually support can give to Africa and which is therefore the best way.

-And finally, I like to put a club enthusiastic people together something down
+And last I like to put a club enthusiastic people together something down!

-I'm Yvon Sinke, 43 years old and live in Arnhem.
-In addition to former board member, I was volunteer coordinator at Salek.
+I'm Yvon Sinke, 43 years and live in Arnhem.
+Besides, I was also a former board member volunteer coordinator at Salek.

-Have always had my interest.
-Socially relevant I am glad that I joined this enthusiastic locals people of Africa can help to create.
-Condition for good education
+Socially relevant projects have always had my interest.
+I am glad that I can help with these enthusiastic people, the local people of Africa by creating the conditions for good education.

-I believe in the power of man, and am convinced that education is the best way to stimulate development., And thus the prosperity of their own country I find it interesting and instructive to actively think and help shape.
-These projects
+I believe in the power of man and am convinced that education is the best way to stimulate the development and thus the prosperity of their own country.
+In addition, I find it entertaining and instructive to actively contribute and to help shape these projects.